bjerrep/obsoleta/README.md

 ## Search roots

 Obsoleta will use current working directory as default search root if nothing else is explicitly given.
 Search roots can be specified on the command line using '--root' and/or in the configuration file and/or by the environment variable OBSOLETA_ROOT if given.
-All paths are concatenated to a single list which is traversed at each invocation (see also ([Caching]#Caching)).
+All paths are concatenated to a single list which is traversed at each invocation (see also [caching](#caching)).
 The configuration file have a 'paths' which is just a json array, and a 'env_paths' string which is shell expanded (it can contain environment variables in $ style).
 Both '--path' and 'env_paths' can be : separated lists.

 The environment variable OBSOLETA_ROOT is intended to be a last resort solution if say e.g. a specific buildserver has a non standard layout compared to what obsoleta default is configured to use.

 ## Slots/multislots

 Slot and multislots are a way to deal with the fact that once the 'arch' attibute is actually used for different architectures then the straight forward package files used so far on this page won't cut it.

 ### Slots